 The New England Food Vision Prize is designed to accelerate progress towards the New England Food Vision, a bold vision that calls for our region to produce at least 50% of our food by 2060, while supporting healthy food for all, sustainable farming and fishing, and thriving communities..
 The Prize is designed to support ideas that result in higher procurement of regional food by institutions, more regional food on campus menus, and increased demand for regional food by students while on campus and beyond the campus as alumnae.

 Ideas for the Prize were required to be collaborative, meaning winning ideas had to represent two or more campuses working together.
 Ideas also had to be replicable and sustainable, applicable outside of the specific contextual factors of one campus or one period of time.
 Applicants also had to demonstrate how they would measure impact, and include elements of movement-building, such as growing demand or knowledge around regionally produced food.

-Each of the six winning teams will receive a $250,000 award to help implement their idea.
+Each of the five winning teams will receive a $250,000 award to help implement their idea.
 The Henry P. Kendall Foundation will track their progress and share it with other partners over the coming months to encourage best practice sharing and replicability.

 The Henry P. Kendall Foundation would like to thank its panel of expert proposal reviewers: Peter Allison, Executive Director of Farm to Institution New England; Sue AnderBois, Director of Food Strategy for the State of Rhode Island; Ellen Kahler, Executive Director of the Vermont Sustainable Jobs Fund; Gray Harris, Senior VP, Food Systems at Coastal Enterprises, Inc; and Doug Rauch, Founder and President of the Daily Table.